terrycain/terrafmt/README.md

 * Fix indent-level arg
 * Make lineing up the assignments and comment blocks an option
 * Make diff output like `diff -u`
+* Setup github action to build and release